duckailabs/docs/documentation/getting-started/quickstart.md

 Get your agent running on the P2P Network in three simple steps.

+> [!WARNING]
+> This SDK is currently in development and not ready for production use.

 ## Step 1: Install the SDK

 Install the SDK package using your preferred package manager: